-We urge you to review our analysis to learn about the very real adverse effects the proposed FY 2008 reductions would have on state and local efforts to protect public health.
-The information we are providing will make it clear that increases - rather than cuts - are necessary for these programs.
-Also, you may wish to review a report NACAA prepared when similar reductions were proposed for FY 2007, which provides state-by-state accounts of the serious impacts of such deep cuts on air quality programs.
-We shared this report entitled, Impact of Proposed FY 2007 Budget Cuts on State and Local Air Quality Agencies (March 14, 2006), with members of the Appropriations Committee last year.
-It is also available on NACAA's web site at www.4cleanair.org/StateandLocalExamplesofImpactsofCuts.pdf.
+NACAA urges the Subcommittee to review its analysis to learn about the very real adverse effects the proposed FY 2008 reductions would have on state and local efforts to protect public health.
+This information will make it clear that increases - rather than cuts - are necessary for these programs.
+Also, the Subcommittee may wish to review a report NACAA prepared when similar reductions were proposed for FY 2007.
+The document, Impact of Proposed FY 2007 Budget Cuts on State and Local Air Quality Agencies (March 14, 2006), provides state-by-state accounts of the serious impacts of such deep cuts on air quality programs.
+The association shared this report with members of the Appropriations Committee last year.
+It is also available at www.4cleanair.org/StateandLocalExamplesofImpactsofCuts.pdf.